maodd/shiplib-ios-framework/README.md

     ![Other frameworks](https://s3.amazonaws.com/sincerely-assets/shiplib-docs/install_4.png)

 6. That's it.
 You are now ready to integrate!

-Please report any issues you run into: https://github.com/sincerely/shiplib-ios-framework/issues
+Please report any issues here: https://github.com/sincerely/shiplib-ios-framework/issues

 ## Integration